ThatCoolCoder/tinyinstallj/README.md

 The installer generator is written in Python and it builds a statically linked standalone Rust executable that should run pretty much anywhere.

 The generated executables are generally under 10MB in size.
 It can produce installers for Windows and Linux.
-It can probably also generate installers for Mac, but these are simply recompilations of the Linux ones and might not have full system integration (someone buy me a mac so I can test it!).
+It can probably also generate installers for Mac, but these are simply recompilations of the Linux ones and might not have full system integration (it would be great if someone with a mac could test this!).

 The `.jar` file (and your program's icon) are embedded in the produced executable.